by Bob Christy, New Philadelphia, Ohio

 Nice shot of Bob's 3B all set to lead the Willys caravan through Cuyahoga Valley National Park during the Spring Reunion.

-Also on CJ3B.info, see Bob's Jeep at his Northern Ohio Jeep Show and on the cover of the 4WD Hardware Catalogue. -- Derek Redmond
+Also on CJ3B.info, see Bob's Jeep at his Northern Ohio Jeep Show,. on the cover of the 4WD Hardware Catalogue, and Pulling a Bush Hog Mower. -- Derek Redmond

 Return to Jeep CJ-3B Owners and Photos.